Skip to main content

 • Incredible graphics and immersive environments that showcase the potential of VR.

-• Engaging story with interesting characters and a compelling narrative.
+• Engaging story with a compelling narrative that leaves players wanting more.

-• Innovative inventory system that enhances the VR experience.
+• Innovative inventory system that enhances the gameplay experience.

 • Very short gameplay, typically around 1.5 to 2 hours, which feels insufficient for the price.

-• High price point for the amount of content, leading to concerns about the value for money.
+• High price point for a single episode, leading to concerns about the overall value of the series.

 • story